griffda/PROCESS-/documentation/proc-pages/io/input-guide.md

 the default, if no value is specified), will be used as the starting value.

 !!!
 Note "Constraints"
-    See [solver](../../solver-guide/index.html) page for more info
+    See [solver](../solver/solver-guide.md) page for more info

 ## Bounds

-The upper/lower bound of an iteration variable can be set by the user in the input file by
+The upper/lower bound of an iteration variable can be set by the user in the input file by:

 ```
 boundl(3) = 8